top of page

 4. There is no requirement to fast but ensure you are well hydrated as this aids with urinalysis.

-6. There is free parking on site - once parked, make yourself known to reception and take a seat.
+There is free parking on site - once parked, make yourself known to reception and take a seat.
+You will be asked to fill a consent form while you wait, a copy of which can be found below.

 Specific Instructions for Consultant Ophthalmology assessments can be found here.